Little Odessa (film): Plot

 When a man notices Joshua walking on the street, Joshua follows him to a phone booth and shoots him dead to avoid being exposed, angering neighborhood boss Boris Volkoff.
 Joshua starts dating his ex-girlfriend Alla Shustervich, who asks Reuben if he has seen Joshua anywhere, and the trio see a movie together.
 Eventually, Reuben takes Joshua home to see his parents again, but Arkady denounces him as a murderer and kicks him out.

 Joshua uses information about his father's affair to see his dying mother, who, after reminiscing about the past, asks him to go to his grandmother's birthday party, which Joshua agrees to.
 On the day of the party, Joshua meets with his friends to kidnap the jeweler.
 They take him to the dump where Joshua kills the man, before burning the body in the furnace.
 They wipe the gun clean of prints and drop it near the furnace.
 Reuben witnesses the killing, and takes the gun from the murder scene.
 Arkady discovers that Reuben has been skipping school for two months and beats him.
 Upon seeing Reuben's bruised face, Joshua brings Arkady to a snowy field and prepares to kill him, but loses his nerve after Arkady tells him that there's nowhere left for him to go in Brighton Beach.
 Afterwards, Arkady relinquishes his son to Volkoff and Irina dies.

 The next day when Reuben is riding his bike, two of Volkoff's men push him to the ground and tell him that Joshua is a dead man.
 With the mafia pursuing him, Joshua stays at Alla's.

 Volkoff's men look for Joshua and search Alla's neighborhood.
 Reuben finds out from Sasha where Joshua is and rides there on his bike to warn his brother.
 One of Volkoff's men finds Alla outside hanging out laundry and shoots her before escaping.
 Reuben finds Alla's body and shoots the second would-be assassin.
 Sasha arrives on the spot and, seeing somebody behind the sheets that Alla had hung out to dry, immediately shoots the person through the sheet, believing it is one of the men looking for Joshua.
 When he looks behind the sheet, he realizes that he has killed Reuben; he runs off before Joshua can show up.
 Afterwards, Joshua finds Reuben and takes his body, wrapped in the sheet, to the furnace for cremation.

 Reception

-Little Odessa earned a Silver Lion at the Venice Film Festival and the prestigious Grand Prix of the Belgian Film Critics Association.
-It also earned admiration from French New Wave filmmaker Claude Chabrol.
+Critical response

-It was nominated for five Independent Spirit Awards.
+The film earned admiration from French New Wave filmmaker Claude Chabrol.

-On review aggregator Rotten Tomatoes, the film holds a 53% "Rotten" score with an average rating of 5.4/10, based on 19 reviews.
+On review aggregator Rotten Tomatoes, the film holds a 55% "Rotten" score with an average rating of 5.4/10, based on 20 reviews.
 On Metacritic, the film holds a weighted average score of 64 out of 100 based on 18 critics, indicating "generally favorable" reviews.